hazelcast/hazelcast-python-client/README.md

 When you implement the Comparator and its factory, you can add them to the CLASSPATH of the server side.
 See the [Adding User Library to CLASSPATH](#1212-adding-user-library-to-classpath) section.

-If no custom comparator is specified for paging, Python will sort the query results according to built-in sorting key.
+If a comparator is not specified for `PagingPredicate`, but you want to get a collection of keys or values page by page, this collection must be an instance of Java `Comparable` (i.e., it must implement `java.lang.Comparable`).
+Otherwise, the `java.lang.IllegalArgument` exception is thrown.
+It should also be Python-comparable, that is its Python implementation should include the `__lt__()` method.

 Also, you can access a specific page more easily with the help of the `set_page()` method.
 This way, if you make a query for page index 99, for example, it will get all 100 pages at once instead of reaching the 100th page one by one using the `next_page()` function.
 See the code sample under `examples.map.map_paging_predicate_example` for more detail.